alphagov/notifications-python-client/README.md

 ## Errors

-The client will raise a `HTTPError` if it gets a non-`200` response from the API.
+The client will raise an `HTTPError` if it gets a non-`200` response from the API.

 Both the status code and error (dumped from the JSON response) are